cyber-simon/idp-auth-linotp/README.md

 ## Example Webpage

 You can find an example for using the Two factor method with a standard Shibboleth SP in the folder example-webpage.
-See [[wiki/ExampleWebpage]] for details.
+See [ExamplePage wiki](https://github.com/cyber-simon/idp-auth-linotp/wiki/ExampleWebpage) for details.